Catalyst 2.0: Rebuilding PMI's Design System for Enterprise Scale and Accessibility

 Accessible by Default

 Accessibility became a core requirement, not an afterthought.
-Every component was built to meet WCAG 2.2 AA standards using Radix primitives for predictable keyboard navigation, focus management, and ARIA support.
+Every component was built to meet WCAG 2.2 AA standards, with built-in keyboard navigation, focus management, and ARIA support.

-The system fully reflects PMI’s new brand identity, unifying marketing and product experiences under a single design language.
+The system fully reflects PMI's new brand identity, unifying marketing and product experiences under a cohesive visual language that can flex across diverse contexts and audiences.

-Through shared tokens, typography scales, and component frameworks, teams now deliver cohesive interfaces without sacrificing creative flexibility.
+Through shared tokens, typography scales, and component frameworks, teams now deliver cohesive interactions whether building for marketing campaigns, member portals, or certification platforms.

 Simplify Developer Experience

-We transitioned from a CDN-based token approach to a native Tailwind configuration, providing developers with clearer visibility, faster iteration, and fewer dependencies.
+We transitioned from a CDN-based token approach to a native Tailwind configuration, providing developers with instant feedback via IntelliSense and eliminating version-drift issues.

-Autocomplete and variable previews improved usability, and built-in theming support reduced onboarding time and friction.
+Autocomplete and variable previews improved usability, and built-in theming support reduced onboarding friction and accelerated delivery timelines.

-Now, the Figma libraries mirror the capabilities in code, ensuring full parity between what designers create and what developers can ship.
-This alignment has eliminated confusion, strengthened trust, and significantly improved the handoff process between disciplines.
+Now, the Figma libraries mirror the capabilities in code, ensuring full parity between what designers prototype and what developers can implement.
+This eliminated the trust gap and streamlined handoff workflows.

 Governance remains an active area of focus as we scale Catalyst 2.0 across PMI.

-Our goal is for the design system to be used at some level by every team working on a web or native mobile project.
-To achieve that, we’re establishing clearer boundaries between the Design System (DSM) team and downstream product teams, defining what we own versus where teams have flexibility.
+Our goal is for the design system to be used at some level by every team working on a web or native application, while maintaining quality and consistency without creating bottlenecks.

-The DSM team maintains core system elements, including themes, primitives, and reusable patterns, while downstream teams own customizations or product-specific variants.
-This balance supports flexibility without sacrificing stability.
+The DSM team maintains core system elements, including themes, primitives, and reusable patterns, while product teams own their specific implementations and custom components.

 Our evolving governance framework focuses on: